Succulent plants have unusual shapes, rich textures, varied colors, and showy blooms that make a dramatic impact in any

 Grow this succulent outdoors year-round in Zones 9 to 11, or in containers that may be moved indoors for winter.

-I think Lithops, often called living stones, is one of the most unusual succulents.
+I think Lithops, often called living stone, is one of the most unusual succulents.
 The one you are likely to find for sale is L. bella.

-In the wild it grows mostly underground, exposing only the tips of its leaves to absorb what little moisture is available.
+In the wild, Lithops grows mostly underground, exposing only the tips of its leaves to absorb what little moisture is available.

-Topping out at about an inch and a half, it displays the color striations and smooth surfaces of rock, betrayed only by the lush, white or yellow daisy-like flowers that emerge from its fissured center.
+Topping out at about an inch and a half in height, it displays the color striations and smooth surfaces of rock, betrayed only by the lush white or yellow daisy-like flowers that emerge from its fissured center.

-The water requirements for this variety are low.
-During winter dormancy, it requires almost none.
+The water requirements for mesembs are low.
+During winter dormancy, they requires almost none.
 However, during the emergence of new leaves and/or flowers, water each time the well-drained cactus/succulent potting medium or gritty soil dries out completely.

 Lithops is available on Amazon in 3-inch pots.

 Portulaca grandiflora, commonly known as moss rose, is an annual that thrives on neglect.